NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Shining Wayfinder.md

 * * *

 **Effect** You call upon the wayfinder's divine blessings for yourself and your allies.
-The wayfinder casts [[Spells/Bless|Bless]], with an emanation centered on itself.
+The wayfinder casts [[Bless|Bless]], with an emanation centered on itself.
 Once per turn, you can use a single action, which has the concentrate trait, to increase the emanation's radius by 5 feet.

 *Source: Pathfinder Lost Omens: Character Guide*
 *OGL*